tbutz12/Plate_Doctor/README.md

-# Plate Doctor website application developed by James, Tristin, and Sophia.
+# Plate Doctor website application developed by James, Tristin, and Sophie.